towalink/wgtrack/README.md

 WireGuard is a great VPN solution. wgtrack provides the tooling around it to track the status of the links and export the data for monitoring solutions.
 It also re-resolves endpoint hostnames to thus support connections between dial-in peers with changing IP addresses.

-Note: This is code in "works for me" quality; it is not tested properly.
+Note: This is code in "works for me" quality but in use for quite some time now.
 This tool started as an exercise in using Python's asyncio library.

 ---